 Income Tax Filings Must Be Current

-You will also need to provide proof that your federal tax returns and state tax returns have been filed for the four years previous to the date you filed for bankruptcy.
+You will also need to provide proof that you filed your federal and state tax returns for the four years before the date you filed for bankruptcy.
 If you need to file returns, the court may decide to postpone your case.
 However, if you fail to show proof of filed returns, your case will ultimately be dismissed.

 Your Debts Cannot Be Extremely High